AdobeDocs/workfront.en/help/quicksilver/maestro/access/share-workspaces.md

 ---
 title: Share workspaces
-description: You can share a workspace with others to ensure collaboration when working in Adobe Workfront planning.
+description: You can share a workspace with others to ensure collaboration when working in Adobe Workfront Planning.
 hidefromtoc: yes
 hide: yes
 recommendations: noDisplay, noCatalog